paper20/handy/README.md

 # 1. HandyAPP

 ## 1.1 Dataset :
-## Currently, only sample data is provided.
+## Currently, only sample data is provided in folder "data_sample".
 The complete dataset will be made publicly available after the paper is accepted for publication.

 ## 1.2 Code :
 ## python train.py --gpu_id "-1" --task_name "cradle-3" --model_name "cnn" --merge True